Zakir-Tariq/Zakir-Tariq/README.md

 - 👋 Hi, I’m @Zakir-Tariq
 - 👀 I’m interested in Python GUI creating
-- 🌱 I’m currently learning how to work with Tkinter
+- 🌱 I’m currently learning how to work with custom Tkinter
 - 💞️ I’m looking to collaborate on coding projects in Python
 - 📫 How to reach me no current ways